 Who will be on the panel?
 Ben Carter of the Red Clay Rambler Podcast will moderate a panel of the presenters.
 Learn more about Ben Here!

 Will this demonstration only or will i get to make things?
 Demonstration Only

 What will the class size be and what are the classrooms like?
 We will have a limited registration of 100.
 Each studio holds 60 participants comfortably for a total of 120.

 Who is the Clay Lady and why is the symposium at The Clay Lady’s Campus?
-The central location, adequate facility and educational mission make The Clay Lady’s Campus a perfect location for this event.
-Both owners, staff and the team of over 45 Co-op artists have hosted numerous workshops and events with great enthusiasm and success as we create a community for artists in the Mid-South.
+The central location, excellent facility, and an educational mission, makes The Clay Lady’s Campus a perfect location for this event.
+Both owners, staff and the team of over 45 Co-op artists have hosted numerous workshops and events with great enthusiasm and success.
+They are committed to creating a community for artists in the Mid-South.

 Contact: Danielle McDaniel~The Clay Lady

 Address: The Clay Lady’s Studios Campus